xwmx/spotlight-actions/README.md

     - Log out of the current user account.
 - "Sleep"
     - Put the system to sleep.
+- "Strip Clipboard Formatting"
+    - Strip formatting from a string on the clipboard.

 Spotlight Actions are installed in `/Applications/Spotlight Actions`.